mzfrank/myweb/index.md

 In early 2020 due to Covid-19, some of us were concerned about the potential impact on academic seminars and conferences in corporate finance.
 As a result [Gordon Phillips (Dartmouth)](http://faculty.tuck.dartmouth.edu/gordon-phillips/), [Max Maksimovic (Maryland)](https://www.rhsmith.umd.edu/directory/vojislav-max-maksimovic) and I, created a virtual weekly seminar series for corporate finance.
 It started May 2020, and we generally run during the teaching terms - except during the recruiting months.

 We are very happy that [Michael Weisbach (OSU)](https://u.osu.edu/weisbach.2/) has joined us as an organizer as of mid-2022.
-Currently seminars are scheduled through the end of 2022, see: [https://sites.google.com/site/uscfom/weekly-virtual-seminar](https://sites.google.com/site/uscfom/weekly-virtual-seminar)
+Currently seminars are scheduled through the end of spring 2023, see: [https://sites.google.com/site/uscfom/weekly-virtual-seminar](https://sites.google.com/site/uscfom/weekly-virtual-seminar)

 # Midwest Finance Association